More than 70% of Change Initiatives fail, we want you to succeed

 This leads to a next concept called agility or simply creating an iterative approach of steering a change processes.

-The efffectiveness of ownership is directly correlated to the basic readiness for change and the company culture - employees who are used to micromanagement, a restrictive and overruling hierarchy or a trained mantra of "we are sucessfull as we are", naturally doubt and struggle with a sudden allowance of freedom of action.
+The efffectiveness of ownership is directly correlated to the basic readiness for change and the culture of a company - employees who are used to micro-management, a restrictive and overruling hierarchy or a trained mantra of "we are sucessfull as we are", naturally doubt and struggle with a sudden allowance of freedom of action.

 Enbling people who co-create change is a pre-requsisite for success - it allows the individual to learn and integrate new skills and to exchange openly on what is no longer helpful, in the change process itself and in the desired-state or quantum move they are creating.